 But with time, you’ll be able to see the full benefits once you stay consistently for months.

 Your little account will grow over time and you’ll start getting the views you’re hoping for in dew time.

-Except you already have a large following on your social media accounts, and even at that you may face roadblocks.
+You already have a large following on your social media accounts, and even at that, you may face roadblocks.

 If your views are not showing views and it's just stuck at 0, it means that there's a glitch on the app.
 It could be or not, but with time you'll get to see views change again.